 When pork is done, carefully remove lid to to allow steam to escape.
 Remove the pork to a cutting board to shred with 2 forks.
 Return shredded pork to the crock pot so it can soak in the juices for about an hour.

-I serve my pulled pork sandwiches with loaded baked potato salad, and a green vegetable, usually broccoli.
-Often we have a side of baked beans as well, and usually top it with coleslaw.
+I serve my pulled pork sandwiches with bacon cheddar ranch potato salad, and a green vegetable, usually broccoli.
+Often we have a side of Instant Pot baked beans or Loaded Cream Cheese Corn as well, and usually top it with Copycat Cracker Barrel coleslaw.
 You can always add additional barbecue sauce if needed, but we usually don’t need it with this particular recipe, it’s so good!
 It’s also not unusual to see our guests take some of the pulled pork to top off their nachos with!

 Crock Pot Pulled Pork

 - 4 tbsp favorite dry rub

 - 2 tbsp brown sugar

 - Salt & Pepper

 - 1 Cup Water